-<ABBREVIATION> <Expansion>
+DiMo Discreet Monitoring

 4 Scenarios

 < Scenarios should be short.
 Sometimes even just a title is enough.
 As a starting point, all scenarios in TR 23.784 are still valid, but DO NOT copy paste the text/figures into this TR.
 Scenarios in TR 23.784 have way too much information (which belongs to KIs and even solutions) and are written based on one specific functional model for discreet monitoring.
 Leave details to the KIs and solutions. >